 Thirty-two pigeons were even symbolically presented with the Dickin Medal for their service, the highest possible decoration for valor given to animals.
 After a great deal of hard work, pigeons ceased being used as service animals as of 1957.

-This Remembrance Day, join us as we honour and remember the animals who served in wartime.
+This Remembrance Day, join us as we remember the animals who served in wartime.
 Mules carried artillery, horses transported troops and hauled field guns, pigeons delivered crucial messages, cats served as companions and kept ships free of vermin, and dogs have served as messengers, medical assistants, bomb detectors and search and rescue workers.